jpz4085/BCD-SYS/README.md

 # BCD-SYS

-BASH script utility to setup the Boot Configuration Data store and system files for the Windows Boot Manager (WBM) from a Linux environment.
+BASH script utility to setup the Boot Configuration Data store and system files for the Windows Boot Manager (WBM) from a Linux or macOS environment.
 This can be used to add boot files after applying a Windows image with the wimlib tools, configure the computer to boot from a virtual hard disk (VHDX) file, add a Windows installation to the current boot menu or recreate a system partition that has been corrupted or formatted.
 Similar to the bcdboot utility.

 <img align="center" src="https://raw.githubusercontent.com/jpz4085/BCD-SYS/main/Resources/windows_entry_physical.png"/>